 In 2014, approximately 62 million vehicles were recalled in the United States, making it a record-breaking year for recalls.
 That number is equivalent to four years’ worth of cars sold, or about one out of every four cars on the road today.

-Malfunctions that led to a recall in 2014 ranged from minor issues to faulty parts that made cars unsafe to drive, and led to injuries or worse.
+Malfunctions that led to a recall in 2014 ranged from minor issues to defective car parts that made cars unsafe to drive, and led to injuries or worse.
 Defective ignition switches in General Motors cars were linked to 50 deaths, and faulty Takata airbags were linked to five deaths and 64 injuries.

 While no one wants to get a notice or hear on the news that his or her vehicle has been recalled, recalls actually make us safer.
 Recalling cars leads to the correction of the faulty part, and leads to a higher focus on car safety in the automotive industry generally.